pedromagalhaes/react-antd/README.md

-# DMI React Redux Starter Kit
+# React Redux Starter Kit

 This starter kit is designed to get you up and running with a bunch of awesome new front-end technologies, all on top of a configurable, feature-rich webpack build system that's already setup to provide hot reloading, CSS preprocessing with Sass, unit testing, code coverage reports, bundle splitting, and more.